nv-morpheus/Morpheus/models/model-cards/gnn-fsi-model-card.md

 ### Was model and dataset assessed for vulnerability for potential form of attack?
 * No
 ### Name applications for the model.
-* Fraud detection in credit card transaction with the defined schema.
+* Used for testing fraud detection application in Morpheus pipeline, under the defined dataset schema description.
 ### Name use case restrictions for the model.
-* Only tested for fraud detection in transactional data application
+* The model's use case is restricted to testing the Morpheus pipeline and may not be suitable for other applications.
 ### Has this been verified to have met prescribed quality standards?
 * No